 As an off-the-plan investor, you must understand that the property you’re purchasing might not end up being exactly what you expected.
 Sometimes, the gap between expectation and reality is small enough not to be an issue – but sometimes it can cause real problems.

 The most common complaints among off-the-plan buyers tend to be about two things:

 - Different fittings and fixtures.
 It’s within a developer’s rights to substitute items of similar quality for those specifically stated in the contract, so you might not always get exactly what was initially specified

-- Reduction in size of apartment.
+- Reduction in size of the apartment.
 This is possible due to something called a ‘shrinkage clause’, which allows the developer to produce a property up to 3% smaller than advertised.